mhantsch/maxtend/README.md

 - For Linux:
   1. Switch your keyboard layout to Colemak (via keyboard settings of your distribution).
   2. Then, choose between either [xkb](xkb/) ([how to configure](xkb/HOWTO), deprecated) or [keyd](keyd/) (using [the keyd service](https://github.com/rvaiya/keyd)), or try [Kanata](https://github.com/jtroo/kanata) with the corresponding [kanata configuration](kanata/) (*recommended*).
-- For an Ultimate Hacking Keyboard:
+- For an external keyboard:
-  - Check out a matching [uhk configuration](uhk/) for the [Ultimate Hacking Keyboard](https://ultimatehackingkeyboard.com) (an external programmable keyboard).
+  - Ultimate Hacking Keyboard: Check out a matching [uhk configuration](uhk/) for the [Ultimate Hacking Keyboard](https://ultimatehackingkeyboard.com) (an external programmable keyboard).
+  - QMK: Check out a configuration for a wired ErgoTravel keyboard using QMK on ProMicro controllers in the [qmk](qmk/) folder.
+  - ZMK: Configuration for a wireless ErgoTravel keyboard (BLE) using ZMK on nice!nano controllers in the [zmk](zmk/) folder.
+Check out the [README-ZMK](zmk/README-ZMK.md) for more information.

 If you are unsure which option to install in step 2, try Kanata.
 Check out the [Quick install instructions](kanata/HOWTO-INSTALL.md).
 It works both in Windows and Linux, is super powerful, and it is what I am now using.
 It also supports home-row mods quite well (in case you are interested in that).